goschtl/zope/zope-story-website/trunk/src/index.rst

     * `TurboGears`_, a Python web framework which utilizes zope.interface
       as well as Zope's transaction library.

-    * `zc.buildout`_, developed at Zope Corporation, has gained traction outside Zope Community as a Python-based build system for creating, assembling and deploying applications from multiple components.
+    * `buildout`_, developed at Zope Corporation, has gained traction outside Zope Community as a Python-based build system for creating, assembling and deploying applications from multiple components.